syhw/document_parser_tester/SCHEMA.md

-# Document Structure Schema
+# Document Structure Schema (Full)

 ## Overview

-This document defines the canonical schema for representing parsed document structures.
+This document defines the **complete** schema for representing parsed document structures.
 This schema serves as the common format for both:
 1. **Tool-based parsing** (traditional extraction using libraries like pdfplumber, BeautifulSoup, etc.)
 2. **VLM-based parsing** (extraction via Vision Language Models analyzing rendered documents)

 The equivalence testing framework compares outputs from both approaches using this shared schema.

+> **Note**: For simpler use cases and faster iteration, see [SCHEMA_SIMPLE.md](./SCHEMA_SIMPLE.md) which defines a minimal schema that is a strict subset of this full schema.

 ## Design Principles